 The Arctic Monkeys was my favorite band when I was 15.
 That was the era of the Favourite Worst Nightmare, The Kooks, Franz Ferdinand, The Killers and many other bands that were influenced by them, creating the “indie scene”, a term that became somewhat tacky nowadays.
 Since then, a lot has happened and as I’ve grown older, I’ve watched the most hyped band of my teenage years become one of the most notorious bands of the UK, with five different albums, a side project called The Last Shadow Puppets, and well… they even played at the Olympics!

 My relationship with the Monkeys, however, have changed throughout the years.
 Even though I’ve become more interested in other things while they’ve taken a more glamorous rock’n roll side, that didn’t mean I wouldn’t go back to a song or two to enjoy my teenage hits or a new single or two, which kind of made me excited for this new album, especially after Everything You’ve come to Expect by The Last Shadow Puppets.
 Tranquility Base Hotel & Casino, however, disappoints.

-The first thing you can tell about the record is that is not an album by the Arctic Monkeys, but Alex Turner himself.
+The first thing you can tell about the record is that is not an album by the Arctic Monkeys, but one by Alex Turner.
 There are no melodies, no rhythm, no riffs or anything.
-The band plays on the background with no characteristics at all while Alex Turner delivers one of the most ridiculous, pretentious and boring melodies that have nothing to do with the Monkeys or his side project with Kane.
+The band plays on the background with no characteristics at all while Alex Turner delivers one of the most ridiculous, pretentious and boring melodies that has nothing to do with the Monkeys or his side project with Kane.
 In fact, Tranquility Base Hotel & Casino seems like the type of music that would be playing on the elevator of such facility.